-The Airspace Office have introduced further analysis on the types of complaints recorded for Q1 2023.
-The largest proportion of complaints were recorded from residents living under the arrivals swathe across both Westerly and Easterly operations as shown in Figure 39.
+The Airspace Office have introduced further analysis on the types of complaints recorded since 1 January 2023.
+The largest proportion of complaints continue to be recorded from residents living under the arrivals swathe for both westerly and easterly operations as shown in Figure 39.